Home

 The story itself was complex and enjoyable.
 I just wish I wasn't so distracted by all of the errors.

-• I highly anticipated this story after reading the first book, but I was so disappointed.
+I received a free advance copy of the book, but obviously this did not affect my review. - I highly anticipated this story after reading the first book, but I was so disappointed.
 First, there was an entire section that seemed like an editing error, but then I noticed it was from the Dukes perspective.
 It was not done well as I thought I’d fallen asleep and backed up the book or an editing issue occurred (as they do).

 My biggest struggle though was I didn’t like either character.
 Both came across as selfish snobs, that even by the end had minimal redeeming qualities.
 Emily was still a self-absorbed, brat, with unhealthy coping mechanisms (run away or emotional eating).
 You just found your TWIN sister, and after using her poor twin the LEAST she could of done was invested some time in that relationship instead of flirting around stuffing her broken heart.
 The author expounded in how this Twin LOVED reading, but showed very little practical knowledge, must of just read novels.
 The Duke, who didn’t show any sign of a major shift in character from the rake he was (minus an apology to a former lover).
-After his “vow of celibacy” he still acted like a domineering cad.
-Sure, he stayed home and interacted with the wards more, but not for their sake but to be closer to the “forbidden fruit” of the governess.
-Sure, he tried to make amends about asking/demanding she be his mistress (all the while talking over her), but the fact that he even considered having a mistress AND a different “socially acceptable” wife just turned me off him entirely (even though it was the norm).
-There was no “ah ha” that may not be right, acceptable to my love, etc moment...just brushed it off.
+After his “vow of celibacy†he still acted like a domineering cad.
+Sure, he stayed home and interacted with the wards more, but not for their sake but to be closer to the “forbidden fruit†of the governess.
+Sure, he tried to make amends about asking/demanding she be his mistress (all the while talking over her), but the fact that he even considered having a mistress AND a different “socially acceptable†wife just turned me off him entirely (even though it was the norm).
+There was no “ah ha†that may not be right, acceptable to my love, etc moment...just brushed it off.
 Heck, she’d almost died the day before saving his wards and the first thing he did was try to lock her down; and then had the balls to be surprised she left.
 Bleh.
 Yeah, wallow in alcohol (another stereotypical coping mechanism).

 Overall, I was just hugely disappointed.
 I wanted to be invested with these two as I was with the characters in the first book.
 These two were too traditional to the norm of the members of society at that time (no matter their protests to the contrary).
-I was somewhat hopeful about the story of Eunice, but already we’ve been left with a “pitty” feeling based off her description and circumstances she was already in (nothin like an unattractive female falling for the classical blindingly attractive jerk).
+I was somewhat hopeful about the story of Eunice, but already we’ve been left with a “pitty†feeling based off her description and circumstances she was already in (nothin like an unattractive female falling for the classical blindingly attractive jerk).
 It doesn’t boad well.